Tres Hombres Documentary

 TRES HOMBRES: After the restoration of the brigantine Tres Hombres, the ship was added to the fleet of Fairtransport in Transatlantic Emission Free Freight Service to the Caribbean, from Europe.
 As the world’s only Engineless Sailing Cargo Ship, she has become famous in her own right.

 Being a full crew member, learning all the ropes and sails, filming, interview crew members, recording sounds etc. I had my short rest in bed to read the book “Heart of Darkness” by Joseph Conrad.

 For the first time at the ocean, which is beauty beyond words, this book felt like a story I was living.
 Sailing this cargo ship felt like being in another world.
-Crew frustrations, sailing in storms, hands ragged, being soaked wet and cold, I raised my head and stared into the deep dark skies with the illumination of million of stars, getting lost in a long gaze.
+Crew frustrations, sailing in storms, being soaked wet and cold, I raised my head and stared into the deep dark skies with the illumination of million of stars, getting lost in a long gaze.

 – Heart of Darkness –

 ‘Their minds are of the stay-at-home order, and their home is always with them—the ship; and so is their country—the sea.’